 0 | September 22 |

-Failure to file transfer pricing documentation on time or correctly may result in significant penalties, in accordance with Article 260-11 of the Tax Statute.
+Failure to file Transfer Pricing documentation on time or correctly may result in significant penalties, as per Article 260-11 of the Tax Statute.
 The main penalties are:

-- For filing information that is inconsistent with supporting documentation (substantial errors): Fine of 1% of the value of the transaction with the related party, up to a maximum of 5,000 UVT (Tax Value Unit)
+- For filing information inconsistent with supporting documentation (substantial errors): Fine of 1% of the value of the related-party transaction, up to a maximum of 5,000 UVT (Unidad de Valor Tributario – Tax Value Unit)

-- For failing to submit supporting documentation (Local File / Master File):
+- For failing to file supporting documentation (Local Report/Master File):

 - Fine of 4% of the value of the omitted transactions, limited to 25,000 UVT.

-- If the omission corresponds to transactions with related parties in tax havens, the fine is 6%, with a cap of 30,000 UVT.
+- If the omission corresponds to related party transactions in tax havens, the fine is 6%, up to a maximum of 30,000 UVT.

-- If there is insufficient information to quantify the base, the penalty will be 1% of the total declared value, or 0.5% of net income or equity.
+- For insufficient information to quantify the base, the penalty will be 1% of the total declared value or 0.5% of net income or equity.

-- For omission of non-quantitative information in the supporting documentation (including the Master File): Fine of 2% of the value of the omitted transaction or transactions, up to a maximum of 10,000 UVT.
+- For omission of non-quantitative information in the supporting documentation (including the Master File): Fine of 2% of the value of the omitted transaction or transactions, with a maximum of 10,000 UVT.

-- For voluntary correction or adjustment of supporting documentation: Fine of 1% of the value of the corrected transactions, not to exceed 5,000 UVT.
+- For voluntary correction or adjustment of supporting documentation: Fine of 1% of the value of the corrected transactions, not exceeding 5,000 UVT.

-These penalties may be cumulative and may also give rise to tax audits resulting in adjustments to the income tax base or the loss of tax benefits.
+- These penalties may be cumulative and lead to audit proceedings resulting in adjustments to the income tax base or the loss of tax benefits.

 Conclusion

-The DIAN’s implementation of these tools represents a positive step forward in the modernization of the Colombian tax system.
-However, the formal burden of the transfer pricing regime requires advance planning and a high level of technical detail in the preparation of documentation.
+The DIAN’s implementation of these tools represents a positive step forward in modernizing the Colombian tax system.
+Conversely, the formal burden of the Transfer Pricing regime requires advanced planning and a high level of technical detail in drafting documentation.

-Compliance with these obligations not only avoids costly penalties, but also strengthens the company’s tax position and reputation with the tax authorities.
+Compliance with these obligations avoids costly penalties and strengthens the company’s tax position and reputation with the tax authorities.
 In this regard, having specialized advice and making proper use of the technological resources offered by the DIAN becomes an indispensable strategy for organizations with intercompany operations.